AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

         **Note:** By default, the **Authorize to Create Service Linked Role** check box is selected.
 This means that Message Queue for Apache Kafka will create a service-lined role based on the following rules:

-        -   If no service-linked role is created, Message Queue for Apache Kafka automatically creates a service-linked role to use the Function Compute sink connector.
+        -   If no service-linked role is created, Message Queue for Apache Kafka automatically creates a service-linked role for you to use the Function Compute sink connector.
         -   If you have created a service-linked role, Message Queue for Apache Kafka does not create it again.
         For more information about service-linked roles, see [Service-linked roles](/intl.en-US/Access control/Service-linked roles.md).

         |Parameter|Description|Example|
         |---------|-----------|-------|
         |Connector Name|The name of the connector.
 Take note of the following rules when you set a connector name:        -   The connector name must be 1 to 48 characters in length.
 It can contain digits, lowercase letters, and hyphens \(-\), but cannot start with a hyphen \(-\).
-        -   Each connector name must be unique for the same Message Queue for Apache Kafka instance.
+        -   The connector name must be unique within a Message Queue for Apache Kafka instance.
 The data synchronization task of the connector must use a consumer group that is named in the connect-Task name format.
 If you have not created such a consumer group, the system automatically creates a consumer group for you.

 |kafka-fc-sink|